Compression Represents Intelligence Linearly: How is Intelligence Correlated with Compression?

 \paragraph{Coding:} Similar to the knowledge and commonsense area, there is a strong linear correlation between the models' compression efficiency and its coding ability, with the Pearson correlation coefficient within $[-1, -0.9]$ for each individual benchmark.
-Furthermore, despite being of different architectures, the MoE model, Mixtral-8x7B, still fits well into this linear correlation.
-We notice the strongest linear correlation within the DS-1000 benchmark, with a Pearson coefficient of -0.958, surpassing those of HumanEval and MBPP.
+Furthermore, despite having significantly different architectures, both Mixtral-8x7B and Jamba-52B fit well into this linear correlation, demonstrating that our findings are agnostic to model architecture.
+We notice the strongest linear correlation within the DS-1000 benchmark, with a Pearson coefficient of -0.946, surpassing those of HumanEval and MBPP.
 We think that this is because we collect Python code from the popular GitHub repositories in recent months, which are mostly related to data science and machine learning, aligned closer with DS-1000.
 We note that the Deepseek-coder model series are consistently well-above the linear fit, demonstrating strong abilities on the HumanEval and MBPP benchmarks.
 We hypothesize that this is due the fact that Deepseek-coder models are exposed to private, task-specific data during pretraining that help HumanEval and MBPP significantly, yet we do not have reliable methods to detect the existance of such data and verify this hypotheis.

 \paragraph{Mathematical Reasoning:} Overall the correlation results in the mathematical reasoning area are similar to the other two, as shown in Figure~\ref{fig:math}.
 However, overfitting benchmarks in mathematical reasoning warrants particular attention.
 As described in \S\ref{sec:overfitting}, we compute the MIN-K\% Score for every example -- which is the average negative log likelihood of the $k\%$ tokens with the lowest probabilities -- on the benchmark test data as well as training data if available.
 Abnormally low MIN-K\% Scores imply that the example is likely to be present in the model's pretraining data.
 We did not observe abnormal MIN-K\% patterns in all the previous experiments, yet, there are models with far lower Min-K\% Scores on the GSM8K and MATH datasets than all other models.
 We visualize the MIN-K\% distribution of the training and test examples on both GSM8K and MATH in Figure~\ref{fig:mink}, which implies that the Qwen model series may be exposed to the GSM8K training data, MATH training data, and even the MATH test data in the pretraining stage.
 Therefore, we spot the Qwen model series in our visualization and exclude them when performing the linear fit and compute the correlation metrics.
 As expected, the three Qwen models achieve generally higher accuracies than the predicted performance from the linear fit, and appear as outliers in Figure~\ref{fig:math}.